Breast Self-Exams: 5 Quick Steps

 Life is busy, but as women, we need to take charge of our health.
 If you notice a change in your body, be sure to talk to a care provider.

-Dr. Galdi says women who are not at risk for breast cancer do not necessarily need to perform monthly self-breast exams.
+Women who are not at risk for breast cancer do not necessarily need to perform monthly self-breast exams.
 In the past, this was often recommended and it led to false-positives and unneeded concern.

 Early detection has been proven to increase survival rates significantly among women diagnosed with breast cancer, according to the American Cancer Society.
 If you want to do a self-exam, here are some tips.
 NOTE: These steps do not have to be done in order, but all steps should be completed to ensure a proper breast exam.

-Steps to a Self-Breast Exam
+How to do a Self Breast Exam

 Start by looking at your breasts in the mirror with your hands on your hips.
 Look at the size, shape, and color of your breasts, while also paying attention to any signs of swelling.